berkayy-atas/marketplace-test-workflow/README.md

 ## ⚙️ How It Works

 1. **Repository Checkout**\
-   Uses `actions/checkout@v4` to pull the full Git history, branches, and tags in mirror mode.
+   Uses `git` to pull the full Git history, branches, and tags in mirror mode.

 2. **Compression**